m-labs/nmigen/doc/introduction.rst

 Enter `nmigen`, a Python toolbox for building complex digital hardware.
 We could have designed a brand new programming language; but, that would have been reinventing the wheel instead of being able to benefit from Python's rich features and immense library.
 The price to pay is a slightly cluttered syntax at times when writing descriptions in HDL.
 However, we believe this is totally acceptable, particularly when compared to VHDL. ;-)

-`nmigen` is made up of several related components:
+`nMigen` is made up of several related components:

 #. the base language, HDL
 #. a library of small generic cores